MennoWemekamp/Planner-B/README.md

    [Visual Studio Code](https://code.visualstudio.com/)

-## Steps to be done
+## Steps to be done for v0.2

-1. Aggregate (collect) all the data that is needed to make the calculations.
-2. Build an interface that allows users to interact.
-    Interface:
-    2a.
-Either be a an input box of a number and a dropdown list with a product.
-Or a list of all possible products with an input box for number and a checkbox to indicate that this product will be included in the calculation.
-    2b.
-Resulting production chain will be a list of buildings and the amount that building needed, and the recipe/resource for each of those buildings.
+1. Handle two inputs for a product in the calculator function
+2. Disable recycling product temporarily
-3. Make the calculations.
+3. Display the output as a table.
+    1. Check app.js line 179 for reminder
+    2. Have the output reset on a new calculation

 ## Summary of the project

 - To create a usable calculator to calculation production chain in the game "Plan B".
 - To learn the basics of coming up with and executing a project.
 - Practicing with the languages and tech used to build the project.

+## potential features

+Make sure the calculator functions handles mineral inputs Calculating the entire production chain instead of just one step Calculating multiple product requests
+Merging multiple requests into a single output display Query history admin platform for data updating